bestefreund/iot-server/README.md

-# IoT-Server: Raspberry Pi 3 with Docker / openHub
+# IoT-Server: Raspberry Pi 3 with Docker (& an USB-Stick for data)

 ## Descritption

 This Repo is intended for testing & tools for related to IoT-devices.
-You can choose one of the platform or all of them, but be aware of hardware & resource limitations of your system.
+You can choose one of the platforms or all of them, but be aware of hardware & resource limitations of your system.
 In every folder you'll find a docker-compose file representing an independent infratructure.

 ## Folder structure